Run a Free St. Louis Public Records Search on Anybody

 Marriage and divorce statements can be retrieved online through the third-party authorized vendor, VitalChek (or by calling +1(866)225-2072), by mail and by in-person requests.

 Copies of marriage and divorce statements are obtained by mail and in person at either the MDHHS office in Jefferson or at the St. Louis County Department of Public Health in Berkeley.
-Print the application for a statement of divorce or marriage form; each record costs $15.00, and an additional $15.00 for every copy required thereafter.
+Print the Application for a Statement of Divorce or Marriage Form; each record costs $15.00, and an additional $15.00 for every copy required thereafter.
 Search fees are also required; information on charges can be found in this fee schedule.

 Payment can be made in check or money order made out to the “Missouri Department of Health and Senior Services.”
-These documents must be included in the request; they include a valid ID (photocopies for mail applications).
+Required documents must be included in the request; they include a valid ID (photocopies for mail applications).

 Mail the application to the Bureau of Vital Records Office in Jefferson City or the St. Louis County Department of Public Health in Berkeley, whose addresses are below.
 The fastest way to obtain vital records by mail is by requesting them locally (Berkeley office).
 Mail requests to Jefferson City can take between 8-12 weeks.